dockur/windows-arm/readme.md

   It's recommended to stick to the automatic installation, as it adjusts various settings to prevent common issues when running Windows inside a virtual environment.

-  However, if you insist on performing the installation manually on your own risk, add the following environment variable to your compose file:
+  However, if you insist on performing the installation manually at your own risk, add the following environment variable to your compose file:

   ```yaml
   environment: